 Cripta747 is thrilled to present researches and works developed in Studio by the artists Matthew Galloway, Lorenzo Monnini and Sara Ravelli during their stay in Turin on July.
 The researches of the artists in Studio on July are accompanied by a critical focus by Alessandra Franetovich.

-THE FUTURES AS DISRUPTIONS1text by Akessandra Franetovich
+THE FUTURES AS DISRUPTIONS1text by Alessandra Franetovich

 The place used as artist's studio represents a defined space, nonetheless movable, circumscribed by a practice which concerns and investigates, if not the change, at least the alteration of forms and contents.
 From the viewpoint of a mobile society, hanging in the balance between the local context and the global, the artist's studio ceases to be only a room in a certain building located in a specific place, be it in the city center, in the suburb or isolated in the middle of thenature.
 It can assume several spatial coordinates and a divergent time value because it can become the core of an experience in which our personal horizons are questioned by facing something new.
 The artist's atelier can symbolise a particular polarity, a format, a model, an understandable concept for an ever-changing reality, from where it is possible to experience the width of a world otherwise constricted by the logics of capitalism and globalisation.
 Old, but not obsolete terms.